Packet Latency of Deterministic Broadcasting in Adversarial Multiple Access Channels: Conclusion

-This paper considers performance of deterministic distributed broadcast protocols in terms of their worst-case packet latency.
-Although theoretically appealing, this measure of performance could be considered as less relevant to real-world applications than average packet latency.
-Proposing adversarial models for packet injection to study average packet latency of deterministic algorithms would be an interesting direction of future work.
+The goals of this work included comparing adaptive algorithms with non-adaptive ones, and investigating the impact of jamming when a jammed round is perceived by stations similarly to a round with collision.
+The algorithms we gave appear to demonstrate that these features of algorithms and channels matter, but no impossibility results are given.
+Some apparent hypotheses about impossibilities are formulated as conjectures in Section~\ref{sec:introduction}, as part of the review of the results.

-The model of channels we consider is idealized and simplified to a considerable extent, in particular, we assume that the set of stations attached to the channel is fixed and time is slotted into rounds.
-It is an interesting area of future work to consider deterministic broadcasting algorithms in less restricted models of multiple access channels; paper~\cite{AnantharamuC15} indicates one such a possible direction.
+This paper considers performance of deterministic distributed broadcast algorithms when measured by their worst-case packet latency.
+This performance metric could be considered comparably relevant to real-world applications as average packet latency.
+Proposing adversarial models for packet injection to study average packet latency of deterministic distributed broadcast algorithms would be an interesting direction of future work.